mateuszkulapl/spectra-one/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Update: Hide and show option preview in editor.
+* Update: Transparent header option preview in editor.

 = 1.0.0 =
 * New: Added sidebar support for page and post.
 * New: Simple block styling for Latest post widget block.